hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 Their conversation you cannot compare,
 >
-> With what has passed 'twixt Congreve and Voltaire;
+> With what has passed betwixt Congreve and Voltaire;
 >
-> Or 'twixt Aspasia and great Socrates,
+> Or betwixt Aspasia and great Socrates,
 >
 > Which did the hearers both instruct and please.
 >
 > But is composed of Tom and Jerry flash,
 >
-> For wit they substitute low batderdash.
+> For wit they substitute low balderdash.
 >
 > Their technic slang is, "Well, how goes the shop?"
 >